Two Decades of Curmudgeonly New Year's Eves

 Happy New Year's Eve!
 Or, if you're not into the whole brevity thing, Happy Random Day Arbitrarily Chosen to Be a Significant Demarcation of Time, Even Though Time Is Just, Like, A Social Construct, Man!

 Some have been fun, some have been miserable.
-And on more than one occasion we've been fast asleep at midnight (including, presumably, again this year).
-Anyway, we'd thought it'd be fun to put together a list, accompanied by a pithy sentence or two.
-So that's what we did.
+And on more than one occasion I've been fast asleep at midnight.
+Anyway, I thought it'd be fun to put together a list, accompanied by a pithy sentence or two.
+So that's what I did.
 Also hoping that all the relevant statute of limitations have expired in cases where crimes may have been committed....

 2003 Seattle 🇺🇸